 Not all debts are discharged by a Chapter 7 discharge.
 Certain types of debts are by law not dischargeable under Chapter 7.

 It is necessary to evaluate all possible exemptions and transactions to see how Chapter 7 liquidation would affect your particular situation.
-Chapter 7 is not a viable option if you have non exempt assets, or you conducted certain transactions that could be reversed, or you may be receiving certain types of income in the future.
+Chapter 7 considerations include whether you have non exempt assets, or you conducted certain types of transactions in the past, or you may be receiving certain types of income in the future.

 In order to qualify for Chapter 7 you must pass the means test.
 The means test divides filers into below median and above median incomes.
 The means test looks at the filer’s household income for the 6 months prior to filing and compares it to the average for the same size Maryland household in your county.